nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 ```

 > **Note:** You may want to
-> 1. Change Kubernetes version, the current recommended version is 1.17.9
+> 1. Change the Kubernetes version.
+Currently, the recommended version is 1.17.9.
 > 2. Add `--addons ingress` to your `minikube start` command to support creating function ingresses.

 > Ensure that your function ingress appears on your hosts file (**/etc/hosts**).